tokkonopapa/WordPress-IP-Geo-Block/README.md

       try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
 - 1.4.0
-    - **New feature:** Added a new class to record the logs of validation.
+    - **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
     - Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
-Removed some redundant codes.
+    - Removed some redundant codes.
 - 1.3.0
     - **New feature:** Added validation of pingback.ping through `xmlrpc.php`
       and new option to validate all the IP addresses in HTTP_X_FORWARDED_FOR.